Life Support Is Failing: The Medicaid Crisis Already Affects Everyone You Know

 Think Medicaid Cuts Don’t Affect You?
 Think Again.

-šŸ’¼ Your employee quits because their child lost care, and now they have to stay home.
+šŸ’¼ Your coworker quits because their child lost care.

 Gentle touch of married couple hands, man with disability and his wife